TelekomAustriaGroup/DevelopmentManifesto/README.md

 Other principles and best practices that are not based upon our own past experience are explicitly backed by the related source (i.e. URL).

 ## Building Idiomatic TAG Software
 The overall goal when building software systems for TAG is to deliver best-of-breed OTT solutions.
 Main characteristics of this OTT solution delivery process are *cost-effectiveness*, *time-to-value*, *customer satisfaction* as well as *sustainability*.
 Those rather high-level and business centric goals can be broken down into the following technical considerations.
-Cost-effectiveness and time-to-value can both be achieved by relying on *reproducable* software components and *immutable* infrastructures [1](#fowler1).
+Cost-effectiveness and time-to-value can both be achieved by relying on *reproducable* software components and *immutable* infrastructures.
+In short, a  [[1](#fowler1), [2](#computerweek)].

 ### Status of this document
 - [ ] General Architecture: Microservice based, reactive, etc.